M0roSan/Auto_Class_Recommender/README.md

 - Also, I am thinking of coloring the degree plan to have better visualization.
 For example, classes you have taken are colored yellow, and classes you can take are blue.
 I am currently working on this plus algorithm for corequisite.
 ------------------------------------
 Last update: 1/4/18
-In this program, AutoClass_vol1.1, corequisite isn't cosidered yet.
+In this program, AutoClass_vol1.1, corequisites are not cosidered yet.